-Career Services
+Career and Transfer Services

-- · Students will become self-directed learners. - · Students will identify and clarify career goals. - Students will develop an educational plan consistent with their career goals. - Students will successfully transition into the workforce based on their career goals.
+- · Students will become self-directed learners. - · Students will identify and clarify career and transfer goals. - Students will be prepared to successfully transition into the workforce and/or further education.

-Career Counseling Services
+Career Planning Services

 The college offers many types of career planning assistance to help students make the right choices.
 Students who are not sure where to begin their career and college major exploration can visit the Career & Transfer Center or make an appointment to meet with an advisor.
 The advisor may suggest a structured approach to career planning such as the course SD 100-Career Assessment and Planning or SD 115-Introduction to Career Planning.
 To make an appointment with an advisor, call 301.846.2594.
-For more information, visit the Career Center Web page at www.frederick.edu.